cmd-source/MS2-Sights/README.md

 #### How to clone and deploy this project:
 1. Navigate to the repository where the project is stored.
-2. Click on the Code button which will give the option to download the contect and the url.
+2. Click on the Code button which will give the option to download the content and the url.
 3. Copy the url.
-4. In your chosen IDE in the terminal type "git clone (followed by the copied url).
+4. In your chosen IDE in the terminal type "git clone (followed by the copied url)".

 ## Credts:
 - Design for the toggle night/day darkmode was taken from https://www.youtube.com/watch?v=ZZoA3MjgASQ*/ & https://www.w3schools.com/howto/tryit.asp?filename=tryhow_js_toggle_dark_mode